rl1987/trickster.dev/tricksterblog/content/post/back-to-the-terminal-the-new-era-of-cli-and-tui-software.md

 support, Lua scripting interface, improved usability, RPC API, system clipboard integration, built-in terminal emulator and so on.

-Github CLI tool
+GitHub CLI tool
 ---------------

-There's git(1), and there's Github.
+There's git(1), and there's GitHub.
 The former is CLI tool and the latter is web-based platform.
 To bridge the gap between the two there's a Github [CLI tool](https://cli.github.com/) for doing tasks like working with tickets, managing pull requests and configuring the CI system.
 This can be helpful